-A key decision when operating a plasterboard processing plant is whether to set up a dedicated processing facility or provide a mobile service where the plant is taken to the source of plasterboard.
-There are plenty of reasons why you would choose one set-up over the other, most of which would come down to the ability to make a profit for the operation.
+A key decision when operating a plasterboard processing plant is whether to set up a dedicated processing facility or provide a mobile service whereby the plant is taken to the source of plasterboard.
+There are plenty of reasons why you would choose one set-up over the other, most of which would come down to the ability to make a profit from the operation.

-Some things to consider:
+Some things to consider

-Processing plasterboard using mobile plant at the construction or demolition site makes sense when:
+Processing plasterboard at the construction or demolition site makes sense when:

-- there is enough plasterboard on a site to justify setting up mobile plant (use the economic calculation above to determine this) - the plant is easy to mobilise: the time and labour required moving the plant from site to site may override any other benefit, and again this can be answered by using the calculation above - there is enough room to set up the plant and stockpile the plasterboard - transport costs can be saved by reducing the cartage of plasterboard to a facility and/or the crushed gypsum and paper to the end market - crushed gypsum can be used for landscaping on site - the surrounding neighbourhood is not sensitive to the environmental effects of the plant.
+- there is enough plasterboard on a site to justify setting up mobile plant (use the economic calculation above to determine this) - the plant is easy to mobilise the time and labour required to move the plant from site to site may override any other benefit, and again this can be answered by using the calculation above - there is enough room to set up the plant and to stockpile the plasterboard - transport costs can be saved by reducing the cartage of plasterboard to a facility and/or recycled plasterboard to the end market - crushed gypsum can be used for landscaping on site - the surrounding neighbourhood is not sensitive to the environmental effects of the plant.